Notes on Theory of Distributed Systems: Restricted-use snapshots

 \subsection{Randomized and amortized snapshots}

-Randomization can eliminate the need to limit the number of times the snapshot is used.
-The JTT bound still applies, so there will be occasional expensive operations, but we can spread these out randomly so that any particular operation has low expected cost.
-This gives a cost of $O(\log^3 n)$ expected steps for an unrestricted snapshot.
-This result was claimed by Aspnes and Censor-Hillel~\cite{AspnesC2013}, although the construction given in the conference version of this paper (a) is based on the original, uncorrected version of the max array from~\cite{AspnesACHE2015}, (b) incorrectly computes the running time of the algorithm, and (c) has a rather rococo proof of linearizability that is suspect in various additional ways.
-A submitted journal version of the same paper~\cite{AspnesC2013journal} may be more convincing.
+Aspnes and Censor-Hillel~\cite{AspnesC2013} claimed to give an unrestricted, randomized snapshot with $O(\log^3 n)$ This claimed result is somewhat suspect because (a) it is based on the original, uncorrected version of the max array from~\cite{AspnesACHE2015}, (b) the paper incorrectly computes the running time of the algorithm, and (c) the claim is supported by a rather rococo proof of linearizability that is dubious in various additional ways.
+So it is not clear that this algorithm actually works.

-Convincing or not, this result is largely dominated by a more recent result by Baig~\etal~\cite{BaigHMT2020} that gives a deterministic snapshot implementation with $O(\log n)$ amortized step complexity.
+Fortunately, this result is largely dominated by a much less questionable result by Ahad Baig~\etal~\cite{AhadBaigHMT2020} that gives a deterministic snapshot implementation with $O(\log^3 n)$ amortized individual step complexity.

+As in the restricted-use case, the Ahad Baig~\etal~snapshot assumes arbitrarily-wide registers.
+An alternative suggested by Bashari and Woelfel~\cite{BashariW2021} is to implement an \concept{adaptive partial snapshot} where a scan effectively returns a sensibly-sized index from which individual values can be extracted using a separate $\FuncSty{observe}$ operation.
+Bashari and Woelfel show that such snapshots can be implemented in $O(\log n)$ steps using fetch-and-add and compare-and-swap primitives.
+Whether it is possible to improve on the $O(\log^3 n)$ bound of Ahad Baig~\etal without using stronger primitives is still open.

-Note that none of these algorithms contradict the JTT lower bound: in the worst case, each will have operations that take $Ω(n)$ steps.
-But the hope is that these operations are few, and in the amortized case, paid for by many cheap operations.
+Neither of these algorithms contradict the JTT lower bound: in the worst case, each will have operations that take $Ω(n)$ steps.
+But the hope is that these operations are rare, and in the amortized case, paid for by many cheap operations.
 Also, even though we may beat JTT most of the time, other lower bounds may still apply; see for example~\cite{AspnesCAH2016,HendlerK2014}.

-For some specific applications, further improvements are possible.
-The original max-registers paper~\cite{AspnesAC2012} gives an implementation of counters using a similar tree construction with only max registers that costs only $O(\log^2 n)$ for increments; here the trick is to observe that counters that can only be incremented by one are much easier to make linearizable, because there is no possibility of seeing an intermediate value that couldn't be present in a sequential execution.
-Whether it is possible to improve the cost of snapshot is an open problem.